-12. PACKAGE 4: PLAY SPACE DESTINATION
+15. PACKAGE 7: PLAY SPACE DESTINATION

-Upgrade and relocate play equipment, establish a new public toilet, install path network, tree planting and complementary park furniture at the southern end of the reserve.
+Upgrade and relocate play equipment, install a path network, tree planting and complementary park furniture and shelter at the southern end of the reserve.

 - Contribute to a family friendly destination for the community. - Enhance the amenity and appeal of the reserve.